ipfs-inactive/user-research/distributed-kit/README.md

-# IPFS user research | Complete distributed toolkit
+# IPFS user research | Complete distributed toolkit for developers

 🎯**What is the simple but complete set of tools, templates, API features and documentation that allows web developers to build distributed applications on top of IPFS and libp2p?**